Jericho Cain

 Manuscript submitted to Classical and Quantum Gravity.

-Gravitational Wave Hunting with CWT-LSTM Autoencoder in LIGO Data.
+Template-Free Gravitational Wave Detection with CWT-LSTM Autoencoders: A Case Study of Run-Dependent Calibration Effects in LIGO Data.

 Gravitational-wave searches traditionally rely on matched filtering against large banks of theoretical waveforms, which can be computationally expensive and inherently biased toward known signal morphologies.
 In this project, I develop a template-free, unsupervised detection framework that combines physically motivated time–frequency representations with sequence-based machine learning.